drabarlow/bioinformatics_bootcamp/index.md

 - `/` [root] is uppermost level of filesystem
 - Everything is contained in `/`
 - Directories exist within the filesystem, they can contain files and other directories
-- We specify a path through this hierarchy using forward-slashes
+- We specify a path through this hierarchy using forward-slashes (note back-slashes on `DOS`)
+- Our current directory is called the `working directory`

 ```bash
 /home/b.xlb21brx/
 /scratch/b.xlb21brx/
 ```
-- We can move through the filesystem
+- We can navigate through the filesystem (change working directory)
-- Our current directory is called the `working directory`
-- Or we can specify the patch to directories or files
+- Or we can specify the patch to directories or files remotely

 --- &twocol